mcarleio/konvert/README.md

-For further functionality, have a look into the [wiki](https://github.com/mcarleio/konvert/wiki), the KDocs of the [api](api/src/main/kotlin/io/mcarle/konvert/api), the [example project](example/src/main/kotlin/io/mcarle/konvert/example) or the [tests](processor/src/test/kotlin/io/mcarle/konvert/processor).
+For further functionality, have a look into the [wiki](https://github.com/mcarleio/konvert/wiki), the KDocs of the [annotations](annotations/src/main/kotlin/io/mcarle/konvert/api), the [example project](example/src/main/kotlin/io/mcarle/konvert/example) or the [tests](processor/src/test/kotlin/io/mcarle/konvert/processor).

 ## Further information

 * `Konvert` is primarily compiled and tested with JDK >=17.
-It is not guaranteed to work with anything below JDK 17.
+It should, but is not guaranteed to work with anything below JDK 17.
 * `Konvert` is able to convert classes from and to classes written in Java (and probably also in other JVM languages).

 ## Building